 Professional Services: The cost of hearing aids in Australia typically includes professional services such as hearing assessments, fitting, adjustments, and ongoing support provided by audiologists or hearing care professionals.
 These services contribute to the overall value and effectiveness of the hearing aids but also add to the total cost.
 That’s where PocketAid comes in – our direct to consumer hearing aids don’t require an appointment and are delivered straight to your door.

 Government Subsidies and Private Health Insurance: You might be asking: am I eligible for subsidised hearing aids?
 Often people are looking for fully funded hearing aids or subsidised hearing aids.
 In Australia, individuals may be eligible for government subsidies or rebates to help offset the cost of hearing aids.
 The Hearing Services Program (HSP), administered by the Australian Government, provides access to free or subsidised hearing services and devices for eligible individuals.
 Additionally, some private health insurance plans offer coverage for hearing aids, although coverage varies widely among insurers and policies.
 Private health rebates for hearing aids in Australia typically range between $600 and $1,200 in total coverage for hearing aids.
 We recommend you call your health fund first to confirm your level of cover and eligibility for claiming hearing aids.
 With PocketAid fully funded hearing aids are a possibility.
+Various funding options, including interest free payment plans, are available to help clients manage the cost of hearing aids.
+These funding options are tailored to different client groups, such as private clients, pensioners, and workers compensation clients, ensuring flexible solutions for a wide range of needs.

 Additional Accessories and Warranty: The final price of hearing aids may also include additional accessories such as rechargeable batteries, remote controls, and warranty coverage for repairs and replacements.
 Considering these factors when comparing prices can help individuals choose hearing aids that best suit their needs and budget.

 Hearing aids are designed to address various types of hearing conditions, ranging from mild to profound hearing loss, with options tailored to suit each type of hearing need and lifestyle preference.
 While the initial cost of hearing aids may seem daunting, it’s important to recognise the long-term benefits they provide in terms of improved communication, social engagement, and overall well-being.
+Subsidies, rebates, and funding options can help individuals save money on their hearing aid purchase, making quality hearing care more accessible.

 Choosing the right hearing aid involves understanding the options available from leading hearing aid manufacturers and the features offered at various technology levels.
 Today’s latest hearing aid models are designed with cutting-edge advancements, providing enhanced sound quality and noise reduction to improve your listening experience.
 Whether you’re new to wearing hearing aids or upgrading to a more advanced device, there are solutions to suit every need and budget, ensuring comfort and performance in any environment.